Ryan Grim

 Ryan W. Grim (born March 23, 1978) is an American author and journalist.
-Grim was Washington, D.C. bureau chief for HuffPost and is the Washington, D.C. bureau chief for The Intercept.
-He is also a political commentator for Breaking Points and appears frequently on The Majority Report with Sam Seder.
-His writings have appeared in several publications, including Rolling Stone, The Washington Post, and Politico.
-He is the author of This Is Your Country on Drugs and We've Got People.
-He cofounded Strong Arm Press, an independent progressive publishing house.
-Grim and The Federalist editor Emily Jashinsky were the regular Friday hosts of Rising.
-They resigned in September 2022 and joined Breaking Points, where they host Counterpoints on Fridays.
+Grim was Washington, D.C., bureau chief for HuffPost and formerly the Washington, D.C., bureau chief for The Intercept.
+In July 2024, Grim and The Intercept's co-founder Jeremy Scahill left The Intercept to co-found Drop Site News.
+He is an author and has published some of his books through Strong Arm Press, an independent progressive publishing house he cofounded.
+Grim and conservative journalist Emily Jashinsky were the regular Friday hosts of Rising before they resigned in September 2022 and joined Breaking Points, where they hosted the now defunct show Counterpoints and frequently appear on episodes as hosts.

 Early life and education

-Grim was born in Still Pond, Maryland.
+Grim was born in Allentown, Pennsylvania.
 He earned a Bachelor of Arts degree in Philosophy from St. Mary's College of Maryland, and Master of Public Policy from the University of Maryland, College Park.

 Career

 After earning his master's degree, Grim worked as a legislative analyst for the Marijuana Policy Project.
-He also worked as a stockbroker in New York City.

 Grim has written about the history of drug use and drug culture in the United States.
-He has presented his research on why drugs are popular at certain times in history, and his thoughts on the government's war on drugs.
-He formerly worked as a junior staffer at the Marijuana Policy Project.
+He has presented his research on why drugs are popular at certain times in history and his thoughts on the government's war on drugs.
+He also worked as a stockbroker in New York City from 2000 to 2001.